bep/releaser-test/README.md

 # releaser-test

-Just a test repo to test Goreleaser CI setup
+Just a test repo to test Goreleaser CI setup.